Phala-Network/fat-contract-workshop/README.md

 ### How is it possible?

 Fat Contracts are confidential by default.
 All the contract inputs, outputs, and the states are encrypted.
 The data is only decryted after arriving the [Secure Encalve](https://www.anjuna.io/what-is-a-secure-enclave) (where the contract executor runs).
-As a result, although you can see the transactions and storage on the blockchain, but they are just cipher text.
+As a result, although you can see the transactions and storage on the blockchain, they are just cipher text.

 So the only way to read some data from the contract is to send a **query**.